-Paul McCreesh is the founder and Artistic Director of the Gabrieli Consort & Players which he established in 1982, with whom he has toured world-wide and made many award-winning recordings.
-From 2006-2012 McCreesh was Artistic Director of the Wratislavia Cantans Festival in Wroclaw (Poland), one of Eastern Europe’s most prestigious and vital cultural events, and in September 2012 he was appointed as the new Principal Conductor and Artistic Adviser of the Gulbenkian Orchestra (Lisbon) from the 13/14 season.
+Paul McCreesh is the founder and Artistic Director of the Gabrieli Consort & Players which he established in 1982 and with whom he has toured world-wide and made many award-winning recordings.
+In 2013 he begins his tenure as the Principal Conductor and Artistic Adviser of the Gulbenkian Orchestra (Lisbon).

 McCreesh is especially passionate about working with young musicians and broadening access to classical music; he works regularly with youth orchestras and choirs and is active in building new educational initiatives whenever possible.